As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Most CEOs (46%) view retraining and upskilling as the most effective solution.
 Despite 85% agreeing AI will significantly change business within five years, 10% have adopted it at scale, hindered by talent shortages and data challenges.13

-An OECD study found that 9% of UK jobs were at high risk of automation, but that 35% would undergo radical transformation in the next two decades.
+An OECD study in 2016 found that 9% of UK jobs were at high risk of automation, but that 35% would undergo radical transformation in the next two decades.

 This conclusion suggests that fears of mass unemployment may be overstated and that significant changes are more likely to occur through job evolution and reskilling, rather than widespread elimination.14

-Building on Frey and Osborne’s methodology, Bowles estimated in the “EU Jobs Risk” study that 54% of jobs in the European Union were at risk of computerization.
+Building on Frey and Osborne’s methodology, Bowles estimated in the “EU Jobs Risk” study that 54% of jobs in the European Union were at risk of computerization in 2014.

 This emphasized how AI’s impact extends beyond U.S. borders and raised questions about how regional differences in labor protections and education systems might shape the outcomes of technological disruption.15